 - icy streams, freezing rain, icicles & snowflakes

 - snow scenes & snow storms

-Remember, to tap it’s visual possibilities you just need to get past the barrier of familiarity.
-To do that, you just need to take another look, and a bit more closely the second time.
+Remember, to tap its visual possibilities you just need to get past the barrier of familiarity.
+To do that, you need to take another look—and a bit more closely the second time.

 About the Author:

 John Maxymuik writes for ambienceimages dot net.
-He authored this article which is 1 of a set of 6 on “Photography Tips For the Photo Doldrums” providing tips to break the grip of the photo doldrums using the “ideal photo subject”.
+He authored this article, which is one of a set of six on “Photography Tips For the Photo Doldrums” providing tips to break the grip of the photo doldrums using the ideal photo subject.

 Like This Article?